 Pros and cons of Everest double glazing

-• Energy efficiency: Many Everest windows are A-rated, while some timber and aluminium styles have a B rating.
+• Energy efficiency: Many Everest windows are A-rated, though some timber and aluminium styles have a B rating.
 With triple glazing, Everest’s uPVC range is rated an impressive A++.

-• Warranties: Everest windows come with a 10-year standard guarantee on all parts and materials. uPVC Exclusives are covered by a generous 20-year guarantee free of charge.
-You can also opt to purchase a lifetime guarantee for complete peace of mind, which can be made transferable.
+• Warranties: Everest windows come with a 10-year standard guarantee on all parts and materials. uPVC Exclusives are covered by a generous 20-year guarantee, which comes free of charge.
+You can also opt to purchase a lifetime guarantee for complete peace of mind, which can be transferable.

 • Window styles: Everest offers an impressive range of different window styles, materials and colours so there’s plenty of choice to suit every home.

 • Noise reduction: You can opt to buy Everest’s noise-reducing glass if you live in an area with a lot of noise pollution.
-This glass goes one step further than double glazing as it disrupts the soundwave by using two panes with different thicknesses.
+This glass disrupts soundwaves by using two panes with different thicknesses.
 It also features a laminate PVB sound-dampening core.

-• Safety: Everest windows are SBD-accredited with impressive locking systems like GrabLock, which has been developed with Yale.
+• Safety: Everest windows are SBD-accredited, and come with impressive locking systems like GrabLock, which has been developed with Yale.

 Also consider Everest’s disadvantages: